Best laptop and tech deals in the Amazon Spring Deal Days sale 2024

 When is the Amazon Spring Sale 2024 and how long will it last?

-Amazon Spring Deal Days started on Wednesday 20 March and will run for five days until 23:59 on Monday 25 March.
-This is the second year that Amazon has hosted a spring sales event, and will see hundreds of thousands of offers across every product category on Amazon.
+Amazon Spring Deal Days started on Wednesday 20 March and will run until 11:59pm on Monday 25 March.
+This is the second year Amazon has hosted a spring sale event, and it will see hundreds of thousands of offers across every product category on Amazon.

 Voucher codes